 We may sometimes use personal information for marketing purposes but only subject to the following:

-- Contractors, whilst they are registered with us, with updates in relation to employment opportunities, market information and promotions from time to time;
+- Contractors, whilst they are employed with us, with updates in relation to opportunities, market information and promotions from time to time;

 - Agencies and clients, with whom we have a relationship, with market information and promotions from time to time;